 FOXO proteins are members of the FOX family of highly conserved transcriptional regulators.
 They play essential roles in human lifespan and healthy aging, influenced by environmental and genetic factors.
 The genetic contribution to lifespan and aging increases with time, suggesting that people who live long lives might carry so-called "protective genes."

-FOX proteins are named for a gene found in fruit flies that causes the insects to have forked structures on their heads (supplying the "F") and a particular group of specialized genes – known as a "box” (supplying the "OX").
+FOX proteins are named for a gene found in fruit flies that causes the insects to have forked structures on their heads (providing the "F") and a particular group of specialized genes – known as a "box" (providing the "OX").
 They are named alphabetically, from FOXA to FOXS.
 FOX proteins act as transcription factors by binding to specific regions on DNA, thereby controlling the transmission of genetic information and influencing the chemical "blueprint" for proteins.

 Autophagy: A key player in the aging process is autophagy, an intracellular system involved in the disassembly and recycling of unnecessary or dysfunctional cellular components.
 Autophagy has been described as a type of cellular quality control.
 Defects in autophagy have been linked with premature aging and age‐related disorders.
-FOXO proteins regulate many genes responsible for autophagy and activate mechanisms in many different cell types including those in the nervous system, heart, kidneys, and muscles.
+FOXO proteins regulate many genes responsible for autophagy and activate mechanisms in many different cell types, including those in the nervous system, heart, kidneys, and muscles.

 Tumor suppression: Due to FOXO's ability to alter the cell cycle, promote DNA repair, and induce apoptosis, loss of FOXO activity is linked with tumor development.

 Longevity: Human longevity and healthy aging are influenced by both environmental and genetic factors.
 People who live long lives might carry so-called "protective genes."